hikeventures/hikeventures.github.io/_posts/best/2014-03-04-best-fleece-jackets.markdown

 **Polartec Power Stretch** might be more interesting for those folks going climbing since it is more stretchy.

+---

 ### Zippers
  Zippers can add an additional function to your fleece jacket.
 Either as a pocket zipper or to open and close your jacket.

 If you are more into Ultra-light hiking then zippers won't be probably that appealing to you since they add on weight.
 However, in some cases a zipper to open or close your jacket can be more comfortable.
 Pocket zippers might be useful if you want to store safely small items or tools.

+---

+### Thumbholes
+Fleece jackets with thumbholes on it have the advantage that they can also help to keeping your hands somewhat warm.

+---

+### Hood or no Hood?
+I prefer to have a fleece jacket without a hood because it makes the fleece jacket more versatile and it's more comfortable to wear under another jacket.
+You can always carry an additional hat with you in case you need one.

+---

 ### Combining a fleece jacket with other clothes

 A good idea is also to combine a fleece jacket with a [wind jacket](http://www.hikeventures.com/best-windjackets/).
 A wind jacket protects you from cold winds while the fleece jacket offers insulation.

-Fleece jackets are not windproof and you won’t sweat that much in a wind jacket than in a [rain jacket](http://www.hikeventures.com/rain-jackets-2017/) when you are hiking.
+Fleece jackets are not windproof and you won’t sweat that much in a wind jacket than in a rain jacket when you are hiking.
+When it starts raining you can exchange your wind jacket with a [rain jacket](http://www.hikeventures.com/rain-jackets-2017/).